BorisNaydenov/BorisNaydenov/README.md

  :school_satchel: My Europa-Universität is on the border between Germany and Poland.

- :bear: And you can meet a lot of international, good, cool and smart people.
+ :bear: And you can meet a lot of international, cool and smart people.

  :bear: And the capital Berlin is a 1-hour smooth train ride away.